 Henry Holt & Co.

 With college application deadlines fast-approaching, Devon is under pressure to be her most extraordinary self.
 The problem?
 How would Jane Austen say this?
 She’s remarkably uninteresting.
 Devon has never minded the sidelines.
 Especially when her best friend Cas and secret love takes the football field.
 When her socially awkward cousin Foster moves in with Devon’s family, his presence changes everything, bringing the local unapproachable football star, Ezra, into Devon’s path.
 Like, almost constantly.
-Ezra’s new closeness seems to stir some jealous feelings in Cas, and at first Devon thinks this might be the moment in which he discovers his deep love for her.
-But as … Continue reading
+Ezra’s new closeness seems to stir some jealous feelings in Cas, and at first Devon thinks this might be the moment in which he discovers his deep love for her. … Continue reading

 Farrar, Straus, and Giroux

 Ten year-old Manami loves her home on peaceful Bainbridge Island.
 Then her family and other Japanese American members of the community are forced to relocate to internment camps.
 Manami tries to smuggle her family’s dog, Yujiin, into the camp, but is forced to leave him behind.
 The foreign circumstances and grief over her lost dog cause her to stop speaking.
 Instead, Manami expresses herself through drawings she creates every night.
 She draws memories of Yujiin and writes asking him to find her family.
 She will only find her voice again if she can work through her guilt over losing Yujiin.